ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 4. **Time**?
    Yes, even time could be represented as a <strike>fractal</strike> tree.
    Because time is linear, and line is a special case of a tree.
-   The only difference is that "time tasks" could not be blocked by non-time tasks and close by themselves.
+   With only few differences: "time tasks" get added and closed by themselves; they have a separate root named "far future".

 ![time sequence is also a simple tree](/images/fractals-vs-lists/time.png)